 How is a chalazion treated?

-Many chalazia require minimal medical treatment, resolving on their own in a few weeks to a month.
-To facilitate healing, warm compresses can be applied to the eyelid for 10 to 15 minutes 4 to 6 times a day for several days.
-The warm compresses may help soften the hardened oil that is blocking the ducts thereby promoting drainage and healing.
-Lightly massaging the external area of the eyelid for several minutes each day may also help to promote drainage.
+Apply warm compresses to the eyelid for 10 to 15 minutes 4 to 6 times a day for several days.
+The warm compresses may help soften the hardened oil that is blocking the ducts and allow drainage and healing.

 You can also gently massage the external eyelids several minutes each day to help promote drainage.
 Once the chalazion drains on its own, keep the area clean, and keep your hands away from your eyes.

 If the chalazion does not drain and heal within a month, contact your eye doctor.
 Again, do not attempt to squeeze or "pop" the chalazion, as you may inadvertently do more damage.